onzfonz/comp227/src/content/3/en/part3b.md

 Render recently changed their pricing model, but has a limit on the number of build minutes, so it will be important not to keep deploying every time you make a change and to treat it like many web servers do (thoroughly checking and testing things)

+Also, you are given build minutes ***to have one web service up at a time***.
+There is an option to suspend a web service by clicking on it from the dashboard.

 For many PaaS services, we need to change the definition of the port our application uses at the bottom of the *index.js* file like so: